Vaada (2005 film)

-Vaada is a 2005 Indian Hindi-language romantic mystery thriller film directed by Satish Kaushik.
+Vaada is a 2005 Indian Hindi-language suspense thriller film directed by Satish Kaushik.
 The film stars Arjun Rampal, Amisha Patel, and Zayed Khan in lead roles.
 The story revolves around a murder amidst a convoluted love triangle.
 It was released on 7 January 2005.
 It is a remake of 2000 Tamil film Sabhash starring Parthiban, Divya Unni, and Ranjith.